elfi-dev/elfi/docs/usage/tutorial.rst

 .. note:: You will need the Graphviz_ software as well as the graphviz `Python package`_ (https://pypi.python.org/pypi/graphviz) for drawing this.
-The software is already installed in many unix-like OS.

 .. _Graphviz: http://www.graphviz.org
 .. _`Python package`: https://pypi.python.org/pypi/graphviz